CTRLRLTY/JARY/doc/rule_reference.md

 ```

 ### `condition:`
-A rule condition section define a set of predicates used to determine if an event should cascade down to the `output` and `action` section.
+A rule's condition section defines a set of predicates used to determine if an event should cascade down to the `output` and `action` section.
 It only expects predicates, and can have up to `255` individual predicates.

 A predicate here just means an expression that returns a `boolean` value and delimited by a ****newline**** like: